Patreon

 After rounds of divergent concepting and user research, I arrived at Highlights—short podcast clips paired with discussion prompts.
 Podcasts are long, and the most interesting moments are often hidden and overlooked.
 Highlights met two goals: they created a space for members to discuss those moments, and they gave non-members a window into what Patreon offers.

 We piloted Highlights with a group of creators.
 While some clips drove strong engagement, we also saw limitations: the format was time-intensive for creators, didn’t fit all content, and often went unnoticed by fans.
-Recognizing a larger opportunity, we took these lessons into our next initiative, coming soon.
+Recognizing a larger opportunity, we took these lessons into our next initiative… which I'll share more about here once it launches soon. :)